lukso-network/docs/docs/standards/LSP6-KeyManager.md

 :::note

-When deployed with the **lsp-factory**, the Universal Profile owner will have all the permissions above set by default.
+When deployed with our [**lsp-factory** tool](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started/), the Universal Profile owner will have all the permissions above set by default.

 :::